logomonicLearning/osi-model/layers/5_sessionLayer.md

 Session layer is important for connecting processeses running on diffrent stations over a network.
 It supports multiple types of connections and authentication. and reconnection if an error should occure.
 See the table below for a list of its main functions:

+It provides for full-duplex, half-duplex, or simplex operation, and establishes procedures for checkpointing, suspending, restarting, and terminating a session.
+In the OSI model, this layer is responsible for gracefully closing a session, which is handled in the Transmission Control Protocol at the transport layer in the Internet Protocol Suite.

 <table>
 <thead>
     <tr>